cash stack icon

 To find the best Junior ISA, compare providers to find the best rate and/or most suitable account, making sure to research different banks and building societies to find the one that works for you.
 A few things to look out for include:

-• The rate will arguably be the most important factor to consider as this will determine how much interest is earned, and, over the course of 18 years, even a small difference in rate could have a huge impact on the eventual savings pot.
-Note that some accounts will have tiered rates depending on how much is invested, so make sure to check.
-Bear in mind too that with a Junior ISA, fixed rates are uncommon – rates are typically variable and so can change at any time, so it’s important to keep up to date.
+• How much interest is paid.
+During your Junior ISA comparison, the rate will arguably be the most important factor to consider as this will determine how much interest is earned, and, over the course of 18 years, even a small difference in rate could have a huge impact on the eventual savings pot.
+At the time of writing, the best JISA rates exceed 3.80% AER, though note that some options have tiered rates depending on the amount you invest, so be sure to check.
+Bear in mind too that fixed rates are uncommon for this type of ISA, which typically offers variable returns that can change at any time, so it’s important to keep up to date in order to find the best Junior ISA rates.

 • Opening restrictions.
 While some JISAs will be open to all, others will have opening restrictions, such as they’ll only be available to local residents (often the case with building society accounts) or existing customers of the provider.
 Always read the terms and conditions to ensure that you and your child are eligible.